-The Grief Diaries was founded in June 2015 by Kristi DiLallo, a writer and editor based in New York City.
-At the time of the magazine’s inception, Kristi had just completed her first year in the Graduate Writing Program at Columbia University, where she began writing a grief and trauma memoir.
-After her work was met with the criticism that it was exploitative to meditate on a family tragedy within a narrative, she became aware of the stigma around the act of grieving publicly through art.
+The Grief Diaries is an online magazine intended to showcase art and writing that can contribute to a greater understanding of grief—how it looks, how it sounds, how it feels.
+The magazine was founded in June 2015 by Kristi DiLallo, a writer and editor based in New York City.
+At the time of the magazine’s inception, Kristi had just completed her first year in an MFA writing program, where she began writing about her grief for the first time.
+After her work was met with the criticism that it was exploitative to meditate on a family tragedy within a narrative, she recognized that there was a distinct stigma around the act of grieving publicly through art.

 In less than 24 hours, Kristi learned several new definitions for “grief,” so she decided to create a safe space to publish art that explored many different interpretations of loss.
 Since then, The Grief Diaries has become a community of exceptional artists and writers where grieving out loud—no matter what the loss itself looks like—is always encouraged.
 To find out more about Kristi's journey to find the language of grief, read her essay about creating The Grief Diaries in Guernica Magazine.

-At The Grief Diaries, our all-female editorial board aims to publish work by and for communities who are often underrepresented in the arts—women, artists of color, members of the LGBTQ community, disabled persons, etc.
+At The Grief Diaries, our all-female editorial board aims to publish work by and for communities who are often underrepresented in the arts—women, artists of color, members of the LGBTQ community, persons with disabilities, etc.